rkluger68/cpycourse/docs/training/tutorial.md

 Python provides a bunch of popular data types. ***Simple types*** (also called primitive data-types) can best be imagined as data containers, which held values of a dedicated type.
 In addition Python provides some ***compound types***, which are collection of data containers of equal or different type, serving a dedicated purpose.

 Each of the Python data types provide a data type specific set of `builtin-methods` and `operators` which can be applied on that kind of type.
-For the complete list please refer to [https://docs.python.org/3/library/stdtypes.html].
+For the complete list please refer to <https://docs.python.org/3/library/stdtypes.html>.

 ***Note 1***:
 The type of a data-literal (or a variable referencing a data type holding that data-literal value) can be identified using the builtin `type()`-function.

 ***Note 2***:
 Python builtin data types itself are Python classes.
-Instances of builtin data-types can be gererated in two different ways:
+Instances of nearly all Python builtin data-types can be gererated in two different ways:

 1. implicit using a type-specific notation (literals) in the case of ***simple data-types*** or different kind of brackets `(`,  `)`, `[`, `]`, `{`, `} in the case of ***compound data-types***
-2. explict using the class-constructor.
+2. explict using the types class-constructor (provided as Python `builtin`-function)

 ***Note 3***:
 A type-test of a Python variable is done using buitlins `isinstance()` function